LukeShawket/Coffee-Machine-Simulation/README.md

 4. Turn on the machine by typing "on".

 5. Use commands like "menu", "resources", "fill", and "off" to interact with the machine.

-Contributing

-Contributions are welcome!
-Feel free to submit issues or open pull requests with improvements or new features.